-Current productions include the New York off-Broadway transfer of Tooting Arts Club's pie-shop Sweeney Todd at Barrow Street Theatre (Drama Desk Award Nomination - Outstanding Set Design for a Musical); Black Men Walking (eclipse/Royal Exchange and tour); a stage adaptation of the award-winning children's novel Holes (Nottingham Playhouse); and Le Nozze di Figaro (Nevill Holt Opera).
+Current productions include the New York off-Broadway transfer of Tooting Arts Club's pie-shop Sweeney Todd at Barrow Street Theatre (Drama Desk Award Nomination - Outstanding Set Design for a Musical); Black Men Walking (eclipse/Royal Exchange and tour); a stage adaptation of the award-winning children's novel Holes (Nottingham Playhouse); a musical adaptation of Oscar Wilde's The Selfish Giant by Guy Chambers (Northampton and West End); and Le Nozze di Figaro (Nevill Holt Opera).

 His recent designs for theatre include The Wind in the Willows (Sherman Cardiff); a national tour of Driving Miss Daisy with Siân Phillips; Peter Pan (Mercury Colchester); Billy The Kid - a new musical for NYMT at Curve; a new stage adaptation of Babette's Feast at the Print Room; a major revival of Martin Sherman's Rose at HOME with Dame Janet Suzman; Sleeping Beauty, The Ladykillers (Watermill); Platinum (Hampstead); Kander and Ebb's The World Goes Round (Stephen Joseph Theatre); Twelfth Night, The Merchant of Venice at Shakespeare’s Globe; Caresses (HOME); Barbarians at the abandoned St Martin’s School of Art building in Soho, and the West End transfer of Sweeney Todd: The Demon Barber of Fleet Street from the oldest pie and mash shop in London to a purpose built pop-up pie shop on Shaftesbury Avenue (both for Tooting Arts Club); Fallen Angels (Salisbury Playhouse); Measure For Measure (Cambridge Arts Theatre); Border Force, an installation/performance/club event for Duckie in London and Brighton; a major new national touring production of Saturday Night Fever for Theatre Royal Bath; The Light of Heart, Ghosts (Theatr Clwyd); the UK premiere of Noel Coward’s This Was A Man (Finborough); The Picture of Dorian Gray, Venus in Fur, The Collector and Saturday Night Fever, all for English Theatre Frankfurt; UK tours of Absent Friends and Entertaining Mr Sloane (London Classic Theatre); ’Twas the Night Before Christmas - a new devised piece for small children at the Unicorn; two American Seasons at the Ustinov Studio, including In The Next Room or the vibrator play (also St James; Winner - Best New Play, Theatre Awards UK), 4000 Miles (also The Print Room), Fifty Words (also Arcola), Red Light Winter, and In A Garden; Sherlock’s Last Case, Sleuth (Watermill); Island at the National Theatre and touring around schools in London; and the world premiere of Philip Ridley’s Feathers in the Snow (Southwark Playhouse).